-- 2. "Other laws" account for cases cleared for Penal Code offenses and Special Acts offenses excluding violations of the Act on the Prevention of Spousal Violence.
-When a person was cleared for multiple offenses, the person is only counted in the offense with the heaviest statutory penalty. - 3.
-"Injury", "assault", "intimidation" and "damage to property" do not include offenses that aggravate the punishment as prescribed in the Act on Punishment of Physical Violence and Others. - 4.
-"Others" include, inter alia, obstruction of performance of public duty, arson and kidnapping of minors.
+2. "Other laws" account for cases cleared for Penal Code offenses and Special Acts offenses excluding violations of the Act on the Prevention of

+Spousal Violence.
+When a person was cleared for multiple offenses, the person is only counted in the offense with the heaviest statutory penalty.
+3. "Injury", "assault", "intimidation" and "damage to property" do not include offenses that aggravate the punishment as prescribed in the Act on Punishment of Physical Violence and Others.

+4. "Others" include, inter alia, obstruction of performance of public duty and arson.

-Source: : The Community Safety Bureau, National Police Agency
+Source: The Community Safety Bureau, National Police Agency